lindakatcodes/lindakatdev/content/blog/pb-snake.md

 ### Multiple canvases and z index

 I had read that separating multiple drawings onto separate canvases and layering them over each other can be better for performance, especially if one needs to be adjusted a lot and one doesn't.
 I used this technique, putting the food on one canvas, and the snake on another.
-Since I stored the coordinate values and the canvases were the same size, detecting collisions was still easy.
+Since I stored the coordinate values for both and the canvases were the same size, detecting collisions was still easy.

-What I mentioned earlier and didn't think of until now, is that I might have been able to make a third canvas that stored the removed values!
-Then I could have had that line draw over the removed points in white, and I may not have run into the artifacting issues I had drawing onto an already existing path.
-Will have to test this out later!
+What I mentioned and didn't think of until now is that I might have been able to make a third canvas that stored the removed values!
+Then I could have had that line draw over the removed points in white, and I may not have run into the artifacting issues I had drawing on top of an already existing path.
+I'll have to test this out later!

-I also ran into the importance of setting the correct z index for canvases!
-I accidentally layered the snake canvas over the food canvas at first, and when the snake would run over the edge of the food (if it didn't go directly over it, or if the new food generated next to the tail of the snake), when an old snake body part would be painted over it would also paint over a portion of the food.
+I also ran into the importance of setting the correct z index for canvases.
+I layered the snake canvas over the food canvas at first, and when the snake would run over the edge of the food (if the new food generated next to the tail of the snake), when an old snake body part would be painted over it would also paint over a portion of the food.
 Setting the food canvas on top prevents this.

 ### Detecting body hits

 Detecting if the snake head has run into one of the game board edges was easy - I know the width and height of the board, so I just check for hitting zeroes or hitting the width/height numbers.

 Detecting the body hits was also seemingly easy - I had an array of all the locations of the body points, after all.
-But the thing that always seems to trip me up in JavaScript is searching through objects - because of course I was storing each coordinate as an object of x and y values.
+But the thing that always seems to trip me up in JavaScript is searching through objects - and naturally, I was storing each coordinate as an object of x and y values.

-The `.includes` method on arrays I thought would work great for this - however, it can't read into the objects, so it didn't work.
+I thought the `.includes` method on arrays would work great for this - however, it can't read into the objects, so it didn't work.
 Turns out, what I needed was the `.find` method instead!

 Using `.find`, you can look at each point in your array, and see if you have a particular key that matches a particular value.
 Using this, it was actually as easy as I thought to detect if the current head ran into a value in the body array - just had to find the right JavaScript method to do it!